 The Red-Green-Refactor method is a widely used refactoring technique in Agile development.
 It involves breaking down the code into three separate steps.
 This method is an example of Test-Driven Development (TDD).
 TDD is a common type of refactoring that involves writing the tests before the code is written.
 These tests help determine the exact steps that the program should take.

-3. Refactor: Search for ways for optimizing and improving the code .
+- Refactor: Search for ways to optimize and improve the code.

 So basically there are two parts.
 The first part of this technique is code creation, which involves adding a new function to your system.
 The second part is code that does the work of adding the new function.